wertyuu/Mcgill-U1-Assignments/COMP273/4_Assignment/ReadMe.txt

 3.
-    The cache aware implementations will win even for a smaller miss penalty, since the disparity in instruction count will be smaller between the non-cache aware ones and the cache ones.
+    The cache aware implementations will win even for a smaller miss penalty, since the disparity in instruction count will be smaller between the non-cache aware ones and the cache aware ones.